 Net Income.
 Net income is calculated by taking interest and noninterest income and subtracting our costs to do business, such as provision for loan losses, interest expense, salaries, taxes and other operational expenses.
-We evaluate our net income based on measures such as net interest margin, return on average assets, return on average equity, noninterest income to average assets, and efficiency ratio.
+Weevaluate our net income based on measures such as net interest margin, return on average assets, return on average equity, noninterest income to average assets, and efficiency ratio.

 Net Interest Income.
 Net interest income represents interest income, less interest expense.
-We generate interest income from interest and fees received on interest earning assets, including loans, interest earning deposits in other banks, the Federal Reserve and investment securities we own.
+We generate interestincome from interest and fees received on interest earning assets, including loans, interest earning deposits in other banks, the Federal Reserve and investment securities we own.
 We incur interest expense from interest paid on interest bearing liabilities, including interest bearing deposits, borrowings and other forms of indebtedness.
 Net interest income was the most significant contributor to our net income in 2019 and 2020.
 To evaluate net interest income, we measure and monitor: (i) yields on our loans and other interest earning assets; (ii) the costs of our deposits and other funding sources; (iii) our net interest spread; and (iv) our net interest margin.
-Net interest spread is the difference between rates earned on interest income divided by average interest earning assets for the same period.
+Net interest spread is the difference between rates earned on interest earning assets and rates paid on interest bearing liabilities.
+Net interest margin is a ratio calculated as net interest income divided by average interest earning assets for the same period.
 Because noninterest bearing sources of funds, such as noninterest bearing deposits and shareholders' equity, also fund interest earning assets, net interest margin includes the benefit of these noninterest bearing sources.